SabyaSachee-AI/JARVIS-Voice-Assistant-System/README.md

 - Wikipedia search with spoken summary

-- Open websites like Google, Facebook, YouTube
+- Open websites like Google, Facebook, YouTube ,linkedin, github

 - Play random music from a specified folder

-- Open system applications: Calculator, Notepad, CMD
+- Open system applications: Calculator, Notepad

 - Open Calendar (Google Calendar via browser)

 - Tell jokes and respond to basic small talk

+- can take screenshot.
+- Can update about weather
+- Enable to take note and save in text file.
+- Enable to read the note.txt file
+- newsportal (bangladesh news,International breaking news,tech ,sports)
+- can use GPT for replying unknow question.

 - Exit gracefully with a voice command